aurorascharff/redwoodsdk-demo/.notes/justin/worklogs/2025-10-08-debug-prisma-request-scoping-issue.md

 2.  **State Instability:** The context-switching chaos introduced by HMR.

 The stress test has been reinstated to its previous state (a client-side component calling a `noOp` server function, triggering a fire-and-forget database middleware) to provide a reliable environment for debugging the HMR interaction.

+## 11. Final Breakthrough: Identifying the Orphaned Promise

+A direct code inspection revealed the likely source of the "stale promise": a `deferred` promise pattern within the SDK's core `runWithRequestInfo` function.

+-   **Discovery:** The `requestInfo` implementation uses a module-level deferred promise (`requestInfoDeferred`) that is resolved whenever a new request context is run.
+The hypothesis is that during HMR, the entire module is reloaded, but in-flight requests may still hold references to promises from the *previous* module incarnation.
+When these orphaned promises are eventually resolved or garbage-collected by the runtime, it happens outside their original context, triggering the error.

+-   **Validation:** Manually commenting out `requestInfoDeferred.resolve()` in `node_modules` immediately stopped the "cross-request promise resolution" error.
+However, this introduced a new, predictable race condition (`Cannot set properties of undefined (setting DB)`), as other parts of the code rely on this deferred promise to ensure the request context is available before they execute.
+This experiment confirms that the deferred promise is the root cause.

+-   **Path Forward:** Two solutions are possible:
+    1.  **Pragmatic Fix (Path A):** Remove the `requestInfoDeferred` pattern entirely from the SDK.
+This is a direct fix for the identified problem but may require careful management of the new race condition it introduces.
+It doesn't solve the broader class of issues related to background tasks.
+    2.  **Robust Fix (Path B):** Implement a system to track background promises and pass them to `ctx.waitUntil()`.
+This is the idiomatic Cloudflare Workers solution for managing tasks that might outlive the response.
+It would involve creating a mechanism to register promises against the current request context and ensuring they are passed to `waitUntil()` before the handler finishes.
+This would solve not only this specific issue but also make the entire framework more resilient to HMR and background processing.